laetho/metagraf/readme.md

 http://ddd.ward.wiki.org/view/about-the-el-dorado-project/

-If anyone is  interested in this subject, please reach out and hopefully we can get a discussion going.
+If anyone is  interested in this subject, please reach out and hopefully get a discussion going.
 Input and suggestions are always welcome.

 Direction